MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 It also gives you something to refer back to later before your next talk so you can tell yourself "See, I’ve done this before, I can do this again!".

+:white_check_mark: Tip: Bring a long a supporter and make sure they take some pictures for you.
 # Conclusion

 I am pretty proud of what I have achieved tackling my fear of public speaking over the last 18 months.
 I am definitely not over it yet, and still get stressed before big presentations (just ask my wife!).
 With more and more practice, and making sure I stick to my goal of presenting at two conferences a year, I hope public speaking will eventually just become a "normal" thing that I do and no longer be a big deal that I stress over.